Return to Home Page (click here)

 Next, try challenging these thoughts.
 Ask yourself whether the thoughts are reasonable.
 Is the situation, even with the current pandemic, as bad as you are thinking?
 Is there really no hope for you?
 And does everyone share these thoughts?
 Could you possibly be making a big mistake in thinking the way you do?
 Are there any other explanations for you feeling anxious?

 Psychotherapy can open many doors for you and is a highly recommended treatment which explores any underlying reasons for your condition and addresses them one by one utilising a number of techniques which will be explained during the initial consultation.
-Neuro-linguistic Programming, Power of NOW techniques, Gestalt psychology, Emotional Freedom Techniques (EFT) and Cognitive Behavioural Therapy (CBT) can provide you with ideas that counteract any negativity or anxiety, and hypnotherapy is also a highly effective way of changing your condition, giving you hope and comfort in unsettling times.
+Neuro-linguistic Programming, Power of NOW techniques, Gestalt psychology, Emotional Freedom Techniques (EFT) and Cognitive Behavioural Therapy (CBT) can provide you with ideas that counteract any negativity or anxiety.
+Hypnotherapy (where appropriate) is also a highly effective way of changing your condition, giving you hope and comfort in unsettling times.

 We know we can help you.
 Contact us for a FREE consultation, and let us explain how we can work with you to change your life for the better.
 We look forward to hearing from you.